2022 Ohio Bobcats football team: Vs. Bowling Green

-vs. Toledo
+Vs. Toledo

 Toledo came in to the championship game with the #1 defense in the MAC and was able to shut down Ohio's offense.
 The Bobcats were held to 7 points and 262 total yards and were denied their first conference championship since 1968.
 Toledo struck first behind a 29-yard run by Jacquez Stuart.
 Ohio evened things in the second quarter with a 2-yard run by Sieh Bangura.
 An interception by quarterback Ohio's CJ Harris, playing for the injured MAC player of the Year, Kurtis Rourke, allowed Toledo to go into the half with a 10–7 lead on a field goal with 16 seconds remaining.
 That was all the points the Rockets would need.
 A fourth quarter touchdown reception by DeMeer Blankumsee from Dequan Finn made the final 17–7 in a defensive slugfest.

-vs. Wyoming
+Vs. Wyoming

 Wyoming scored on their first possession on a run by Jordon Vaughn.
 Ohio scored on a deep pass from CJ Harris to Jacoby Jones on their first possession.
 Ohio faked the extra point attempt.
 Holder Jonah Wieland passed to Justin Holloway for a two-Point Conversion.
 Wyoming was stopped on their second drive but Ohio fumbled the punt.
 That led to an Andrew Peasley pass to Treyton Welch for a touchdown on the ensuing play and a 14–8 Wyoming lead.
 Ohio made the score 14–11 with a field goal on their next drive.
 Both teams failed to get points on each of both teams' next two drives but Wyoming went into the half up by 6 with a long 53-yard field goal by John Hoyland.
 The teams exchanged four consecutive punts before Ohio regained the lead on a run by Sieh Bangura.
 After Torrie Cox Jr. intercepted a Peasley pass the teams exchanged punts again before Ohio extended their lead to four on a second Nathanial Vakos field goal.
 Wyoming marched down the field and took the lead on another Jordon Vaughn run with just two minutes remaining.
-Ohio tied the game with just four seconds remining on a third field goal from Nathanial Vakos.
+Ohio tied the game with just four seconds remaining on a third field goal from Nathanial Vakos.
 Wyoming was held to a field goal on their first possession in overtime.
 On Ohio's possession they reached a 3rd down and 8 yards to go from the Wyoming 10 yard line when CJ Harris hit Tyler Foster in the back corner of the end zone sealing Ohio's first bowl win since the Famous Idaho Potato Bowl following the 2019 season.
-CJ Harris was named the game's MVP with 184 yards passing aand two touchdowns.
+CJ Harris was named the game's MVP with 184 yards passing and two touchdowns.